10 Of The Coolest And Most Unusual Things To Do In Paris

 Eiffels Apartment

-Eiffel and Edison in the secret apartment.
+The life-like wax figures of Eiffel and Edison in the secret apartment

 When the Eiffel Tower opened for the World Expo in 1889, Parisians were divided in their opinions about the iron construction.